RioAraki/cpptutorial/note.md

 		1. allow us to override methods in subclasses
 		2. keyword virtual: mark the method in mother class, so that a v table would be created and map all overriding methods in all child class keyword override: mark the overrided method in child class, works the same as virtual
+	28. Interface in C++
+		1. there is a specific type of virtual function, pure virtual function
+		2. pure function allows us to define a function in base class that does not have any implementation, and force subclasses to implement that function.
+		3. interface is a class of only pure virtual function, acting as a template.
+Since no implemented method, we cannot instantiate an interface class
+		4. syntax: virtual function() = 0   <- = 0 make a function pure virtual function
+	29. Visibility in C++
+		1. no effects on program's performance, purely helps you organize code
+		2. three types:
+			i. private: only* this class can access the variables; friend keyword -> exception ii. protected: this class and all subclasses could access the variables iii. public: anyone could access it